DominaeDev/ginger/README.md

 * Gender swapping through automated pronoun replacement.
 * Import, export, and merge lorebooks.

+### Backyard AI integration
+* Create and edit Backyard characters seamlessly and directly from inside Ginger.
+* Edit characters live as you chat with them.
+* Chat management tools.
+* Create and restore comprehensive backups of your most beloved characters.
+* Utility functions
+* And more...

 ### Other features
 * Create and share your own recipes and snippets.
 * Convert between different character cards and lorebooks file formats.